The 5 Teams With the Most Final Four Appearances

 Just eight teams were included in the tourney for the first dozen years.
-The tournament expanded to 64 teams in 1985 and moved to the current number of 68 in 2011.
-There are currently 351 teams in Division I and just 91 of those have made it to the Final Four.
-The number would actually be 95 but four teams have had their lone appearance vacated for one reason or another.
+March Madness expanded to 64 teams in 1985 and moved to the current number of 68 in 2011.
+There are currently more than 360 teams in Division I, and just 94 of those have made it to the Final Four.
+The number would be 98, but four teams had their lone appearance vacated for one reason or another.

-Of those 91, just five schools have made it to the Final Four 15 times or more.
-(Numbers have been updated to include the 2021 Final Four.)
+Of those 94, just five schools have made it to the Final Four 15 times or more.
+(Numbers have been updated to include the 2023 tourney.)

-The Duke Blue Devils have reached the Final Four on 16 occasions.
-12 of those have come since Mike Krzyzewski took over as the head coach in Durham in 1980.
-Duke reached the final weekend in 1963, 1964, 1966, and 1978.
+The Duke Blue Devils have reached the Final Four on 17 occasions, the last thirteen coming after Mike Krzyzewski took over as the head coach in Durham in 1980.
+Prior to that, Duke reached the final weekend in 1963, 1964, 1966, and 1978.
 None of those appearances resulted in a national championship.